 Much like humans, sometimes kittens can experience bowel problems as a response to constant stress and anxiety, or exhibit behaviors such as biting and licking themselves.
-Grooming themselves excessively can also sometimes be a problem.
+Excessive grooming can also sometimes be a problem.
 This can get so extreme your kitty could wind up bald in large patches due to their compulsive behavior.

 If you have a kitten younger than 14 weeks and they have not been properly handled and socialized with enough human contact, it can cause anxiety and fearful behaviors.

-Other symptoms of separation anxiety in kittens include defecating and urinating somewhere other than their litter box.
+Other symptoms of separation anxiety in kittens include destructive behavior like defecating and inappropriate urination somewhere other than their litter box.
 They will often do this on things that smell like you, such as your clothes or in your bed.
 It’s easy to think your cat is just misbehaving or being spiteful when they do this, however that’s inaccurate.

-It’s actually a way for cats to sooth themselves by mixing your scents together (think along the lines of a baby being attached to a favorite blanket) and also a way for them to leave a ‘trail’ of sorts, so their human parent can find their way back home.
+It’s actually a way for an anxious cat to soothe themselves by mixing your scents together (think along the lines of a baby being attached to a favorite blanket) and also a way for them to leave a ‘trail’ of sorts, so their human parent can find their way back home.

 Meowing and excessive vocalization is a sign of an agitated cat, as well as frequent vomiting.
 Sometimes a cat may claw or scratch at things and shun their food, resulting in weight loss and even anorexia.

 Also, a lack of regular play and stimulation with people can leave your cat feeling anxious and bored.
 Always remember that while cats can seem to be very independent, they still bond and form attachments and crave social interaction with their pet owners.